Kanakm1502/PeopleBlox-Workshop/README.md

 1. install node modules
 2. create database 'userdb' on postgreSQL using provided schema. (change password in index.js file)
 3. start the node server (node index.js)
 4. populate the tables and test the functionalities using postman.
+(Use the x-www-form-urlencoded body format in postman to enter values for username and password)
+   Format:
+      {
+         "username": "string",
+         "password": "string"
+      }

 FUNCTIONALITIES